About Us – Meet the Gateway to Iceland Team!

 I am a mechanic and have been driving buses for 15 years.
 I live in Selfoss a small town outside of Reykjavik and have been married for 45 years and have 4 children.
 I enjoy singing and am part of a church choir in Selfoss, I even attended music school when I was younger.

 Awards & Testimonials:

-We have been awarded with the Certificate of Excellence for year 2016.
+We have been awarded the Certificate of Excellence for all years we have been operating 2011 – 2019 and we are a proud member of Tripadvisor’s Hall of Fame.
 Click to see our reviews: